PetHubLocal/pethublocal.github.io/devices.md

 Cloud to Hub -> tttttttt 1000 127 01 00 01 00 9f cc 42 59 00 00 00 00 07  # Sets the device time to 2022-05-01 12:50:30
 ```

-## Message 09 - Device Sub-type Status/Command messages
+## Message 09 - Device settings messages
 Messages Length = `0d`

+This is used for setting device settings.
+Such as custom modes and bowl counts for the feeder.
 The sub-type messages vary depending on the device and have a byte after the timestamp for the sub-type, then little endian 4 byte word for the value of the sub-type.

 Status 09 Example:
 ```